rossta/rossta.github.com/source/blog/2016-05-09-offline-page-for-your-rails-application.html.md

 [Source: /offline.html](https://gist.github.com/rossta/c4f6de214a138a355a9993c7cdadbdc0)

-Alternatively, set up a route to an offline controller action as a [dynamic Rails error page](https://mattbrictson.com/dynamic-rails-error-pages).
+Alternatively, set up a route to a controller action as a [dynamic Rails error page](https://mattbrictson.com/dynamic-rails-error-pages).

 ### Add a service worker file

-We're going to cache this offline HTML on the client side during their first visit so that it's available when the user returns.
+We're going to cache this offline HTML on the client side during their first visit so that it's available later.
 We can of course add links to external CSS, JavaScript, and images in our offline pages - we just need to remember to cache those resources as well.

-We'll also assume we're using Sprockets, so if using something else, we'll need to adjust accordingly where the asset pipeline is concerned.
+(The following assumes Sprockets, so if using something else, we'll need to adjust accordingly where the asset pipeline is concerned.)

 The service worker script file must live outside our `application.js` or other bundled assets.
 It can live in any path from which Sprockets can load assets,